 Name of Responsible Manager/Headteacher Head teacher

-Section 100 of The Children and Families Act 2014 places a duty on the governing body of this school to make arrangements for supporting children at their premise with medical conditions.
+Brighton Hill Community School will undertake to ensure compliance with the relevant legislation and guidance within Section 100 of The Children and Families Act 2014 and the Department for Education Supporting Pupils at School with Medical Conditions.
 The Department of Education have produced statutory guidance ‘Supporting Pupils with Medical Conditions’ [Appendix (i)] and we will have regard to this guidance when meeting this requirement.

 Where children have a disability, the requirement of the Equality Act 2010 will apply.